coal2nuclear.com A Plan for Our Planet

 About Natural Gas Burning Turbines

-The natural gas electricity people are also in the position of being able to eat wind's lunch.
+The natural gas electricity people also in the position of being able to eat wind's lunch.

 (Below) 370 MWe natural gas turbine.